-Over the last four decades, Learning Together has served several thousands of young children of all abilities!
-The developmental, educational, and health needs of young children has been our focus since 1969.
+Over the last four decades, Learning Together has served several thousand of young children of all abilities!
+The developmental, educational, and health needs of young children have been our focus since 1969.
 Have you ever wondered what the future holds for Learning Together students once they graduate from our programs?
 If so, then this is for you!
 We are proud to introduce our latest monthly segment, "Where Are They Now?"

 This month Learning Together features Elizabeth Ramsay, a Learning Together alum from the late 1980's, who attended as a typically developing child.